blackmirag3/Classify/docs/UserGuide.md

 ```

 ### - View details of a student `view`
-Views a student details.
-Allows the user to do view <student> or just view.
+Views a student's details.
+Allows the user to do view [name] or just view.

+Format: `view` or `view name`

+Depending on whether the user entered the student's name or not during the command, fields will be printed out in the terminal, awaiting a user input each time.

 ```
 Example:
 view wario